adaell/bible/README.md

 alpha i.e. probably has many unknown bugs

 # bible
-Looks up a bible verse from biblegateway.com and then prints it to the console.
+Looks up a bible verse on biblegateway.com and then prints it to the console.
 Uses the ESV by default.

 Usage: